Frederick III of Thuringia

-Frederick III, the Strict (Friedrich III. der Strenge; 14 December 1332, in Dresden – 21 May 1381, in Altenburg), Landgrave of Thuringia and Margrave of Meissen, was the son of Frederick II, Margrave of Meissen and Mathilde of Bavaria.
+Frederick III the Strict (Friedrich III. der Strenge; 14 December 1332 – 21 May 1381) was Landgrave of Thuringia and Margrave of Meissen.
+A member of the House of Wettin, he strengthened the dynastic territories in central Germany during the mid-fourteenth century.

+Born in Dresden, he assumed leadership in 1349 following the death of his father, Frederick II, Margrave of Meissen.
+He initially governed on behalf of his brothers, William, Balthasar, and Louis (Bishop of Bamberg).
+In 1350, the emperor confirmed the Margraviate of Meissen as a joint possession of the four brothers.
+From 1368 onward, they ruled collectively, with the exercise of authority rotating every two years.
+Their lands were permanently divided in 1379.

-He took over the government for his brothers William, Balthasar and Ludwig (Bishop of Bamberg) after the death of their father in 1349.
-One year later the Emperor gave the Margraviate of Meissen to the four brothers jointly.
-In 1368 common government began, afterwards the brothers changed rulership every two years.
-In 1379 they divided their possessions.
-After Frederick III's death, Meissen was divided between his three sons and Thuringia was inherited by his brothers; it later passed to his nephew Frederick IV, Landgrave of Thuringia, son of his brother Balthasar, and was ultimately inherited by Frederick the Strict's grandson, Frederick II, Elector of Saxony.
+After Frederick's death in Altenburg in 1381, Meissen was partitioned among his three sons, while Thuringia passed to his brothers.
+It later went to his nephew Frederick IV, Landgrave of Thuringia, son of Balthasar, and was eventually inherited by Frederick's grandson, Frederick II, Elector of Saxony.

 Family

-Frederick was married to Catherine of Henneberg, heiress of Coburg, Neustadt, Sonneberg, Neuhaus, Rodach, etc. (died Coburg 15 July 1397), daughter of Count Heinrich IV of Henneberg.
+Frederick married Catherine of Henneberg, heiress of the Henneberg estates of Coburg, Neustadt, Sonneberg, Neuhaus, Rodach and other territories.
+She was the daughter of Count Heinrich IV of Henneberg and died in Coburg on 15 July 1397.
 They had four sons: